jakehamtexas/eslint-plugin-exhaustive-switch/docs/rules/require-unreachable-default-case.md

 <!-- end auto-generated rule header -->

-> Require a `switch` statement to always have a `default`, and for that `default` case to call an unreachable assertion function.
+> Require a `switch` statement to always have a `default` case, and for that `default` case to call an unreachable assertion function.

 ```json
 {